YellowJacketLinux/Platillo/LEGAL.md

 __NOTE:__ I have not yet finished re-drawing these glyphs.

-Some glyphs in this font are heavily based upon the dingbats originally drawn by Hermann Zapf in 1977 from which a subset were included in the 8-bit PostScript font ‘ITC Zapf Dingbats’.
+Some glyphs in Platillo are heavily based upon the dingbats originally drawn by Hermann Zapf in 1977 from which a subset were included in the 8-bit PostScript font ‘ITC Zapf Dingbats’.
 I believe the font was created by Adobe even though the typeface itself is ITC and predates Adobe PostScript fonts.